kristianwiklund/smokerpid/README.md

 - Make sure that all devices are fixed in place.
 - Check that no wires are uninsulated
 - Check that no connectors are exposed or uninsulated
-- Test that your incoming ground - in the plug - reaches all connected points - screws as well as the output connector.
+- Using the multimeter, test that your incoming ground - in the plug - reaches all connected points - screws as well as the output connector.
 - Close the enclosure.

 ## Testing